 Special Requirements for Medievalists

-Preparation for writing a dissertation in medieval literature requires at least one course in Old English.
 The faculty strongly encourages study of Latin and other medieval European languages, and it admires the acquisition of further languages from other continents.
-In this spirit, medievalists are required to pass two exams at either proficiency or mastery level: 1. an exam in Latin, 2. an exam in another language useful to the dissertation work, whether Old French, Arabic, Old Norse, Middle High German, Greek, or any other chosen in consultation with the faculty chair of the medieval area.
+In this spirit, medievalists are required to pass two exams at either proficiency or mastery level: 1. an exam in Latin, 2. an exam in another language useful to the dissertation work, whether Old English, Old French, Arabic, Old Norse, Middle High German, Greek, or any other chosen in consultation with the faculty chair of the medieval area.
 A student may choose to substitute a graduate course in the original language and literature for either exam requirement above, so long as a B grade or better is earned.

 PhD Committee: As soon as possible after passing the orals, students secure three faculty members' agreement to serve on a committee for the dissertation project.
 In most cases, this committee will consist of one director and two readers.